nierdna/cycle-arbitrage/README.md

 - **Single file**: All logic in `src/cycleArbitrage.ts`
 - **Minimal dependencies**: Only `ethers` and `uniswap-v3-quoter`
 - **No fee calculation**: Library handles fees internally
+- **Parallel scanning**: Each cycle scans independently in parallel

 ## Notes

-- This is an MVP - minimal implementation for one cycle only
+- Supports multiple cycle clusters (like Python version)
+- Each cycle in a cluster scans in parallel
 - Fee is handled by `QuoterV3` - no manual fee calculation needed
 - WebSocket is optional but recommended for real-time updates
 - Execution mode requires private key (use with caution!)